Tiktok Green Goddess Salad (or dip) is one of the most versatile recipes from the platform in the past year.

 How to make Green Goddess Salad or Dip

 - Add baby spinach, basil, extra-virgin olive oil, walnuts, lemon juice, vinegar, garlic, and salt to a food processor and process on high until smooth.

 Prep: The original recipe is all about the prep!
-Make sure to have a super sharp knife and a huge bowl to mix with.
+Make sure to have a super-sharp knife and a huge bowl to mix with.
 Taking time to cut down the vegetables properly will ensure the best combo of herbs and fresh flavor of the green veggies in every bite.

 - Serve immediately or cover and refrigerate, letting flavors mingle and stirring before serving with chips.

-What is Green Goddess Salad?
+What is a Green Goddess Salad?

 Flavorful and simple, this recipe is all about chopping.
 Once the cabbage, green onions, and cucumbers are diced down to their smallest potential, the fresh homemade salad dressing pulls it all together.

 Green Goddess was originally the name of a salad dressing that has been around for a long time.
 Typically a dip for veggies but just as good on an actual salad, there have been many variations of this dish that date all the way back to 1948.
 From green to Greek, this salad is as popular today as it has been for generations.